 Poetry gives pupils the opportunity to explore and develop their use of language.
-Using this resource pack, pupils in KS2 will explore kennings, reading examples and exploring their structure before writing their own around, using the themes from the model texts or inspiration from your current class topic.
+Using this resource pack, pupils in Key Stage 2 will explore kennings, reading examples showing WAGOLL (what a good one looks like), and exploring their structure, before writing their own, using the themes from the model texts or inspiration from your current class topic, and a range of poetic techniques.

 World Poetry Day is on the 21st March and this resource pack provides materials to read, write and celebrate poetry.